-Units in riprap stone sizing calculator: ft=foot, knots=nautical miles per hour, m=meter, mph=miles per hour.
+Units: ft=foot, knots=nautical miles per hour, m=meter, mph=miles per hour.

 Riprap in a River

-Riprap Sizing
+Riprap Calculator

-Our calculation will also solve the equation in reverse.
+The riprap calculator will also solve the equation in reverse.
 In that case, riprap rock size D is entered.
-The computed water velocity V is the maximum water velocity at which the riprap will remain in place.
+The computed water velocity V is the maximum water velocity

 C = Isbash constant.
 Per references below, C=0.86 for highly turbulent conditions or C=1.2 for low turbulence.